Javascript is required

 • Do you have (at least) two members of the board? (preferably three)

-• Are you sufficiently aware of potential risks in foreign countries you are planning to be active in?
-How do plan to mitigate these risks and, for example, ensure that funding reaches the intended recipients or beneficiaries?
+• Are you aware of potential risks in foreign countries where you are planning to be active?
+How do plan to mitigate these risks?
+And how will you ensure that funding will reach the right people?

 • Who are your counterparties?
 Do you work with reputable, larger organizations?